Shopify/liquid/_filters/abs.md

 ---
 title: abs
-description: Liquid filter that gets the absolute value of a number.
+description: Liquid filter that returns the absolute value of a number.
 redirect_from: /filters/
 ---